-KP511/ER is our ER formulation of KP511, our prodrug of hydromorphone, which we are developing for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+KP511/ER is our ER formulation of KP511, our NME prodrug of hydromorphone, which we are developing for the treatment of moderate to severe pain.
 KP511/ER is designed to be an abuse-deterrent opioid product that offers equivalent efficacy to approved ER hydromorphone products.
 KP511 combines hydromorphone with one or more ligands and can be formulated in both IR and ER dosage forms.
 KP511 is designed not to release its hydromorphone component until it is metabolized in the GI tract following oral administration.
 We believe KP511 is highly tamper-resistant and is stable under conditions that can potentially defeat many formulation-based abuse-deterrent technologies.

 We plan to seek approval of KP511/ER under the 505(b)(2) NDA pathway.
 Based on our preclinical data, we believe that KP511 may release hydromorphone after oral administration in humans in a manner that is comparable to the appropriate approved hydromorphone drug.
-We anticipate reporting human proof-of-concept data for KP511/ER in 2016 and submitting a 505(b)(2) NDA for KP511/ER in 2018.
+We anticipate reporting human proof-of-concept data for KP511/ER in 2016.